-We are Exposed to the Risks Associated with the Recent Worldwide Economic Slowdown and Related Uncertainties.
 Concerns about inflation, decreased consumer confidence, reduced corporate profits and capital spending, and recent international conflicts and terrorist and military actions have resulted in a downturn in worldwide economic conditions, particularly in the United States.
 As a result of these unfavorable economic conditions, we have experienced a slowdown in customer orders, cancellations and rescheduling of backlog and higher overhead costs.
 In addition, recent political and social turmoil related to international conflicts and terrorist acts can be expected to put further pressure on economic conditions in the U.S. and worldwide.
 These political, social and economic conditions make it extremely difficult for our customers, our suppliers and us to accurately forecast and plan future business activities.
 If such conditions continue or worsen, our business, financial condition and results of operations will likely be materially and adversely affected.

 Our Quarterly Operating Results Fluctuate as a Result of Many Factors.
+Therefore, We May Fail to Meet or Exceed the Expectations of Securities Analysts and Investors, Which Could Cause Our Stock Price to Decline.
 Our quarterly revenues and operating results have fluctuated and are likely to continue to vary from quarter to quarter due to a number of factors, many of which are not within our control.
 Factors that could affect our revenues include, among others, the following: